Bluedot-Innovation/PointSDK-UrbanAirship-iOS/README.md

 ## Getting started

-Add pod 'BluedotPointSDK', '~> 1.12' similar to the following to your Podfile:
+Add pod 'BluedotPointSDK-UrbanAirship', '~> 1.0' similar to the following to your Podfile:

     target 'MyApp' do
-        pod 'BluedotPointSDK', '~> 1.12'
+        pod 'BluedotPointSDK-UrbanAirship', '~> 1.0'
     end

 Then run a pod install inside your terminal, or from CocoaPods.app.